chocho-1115/h5-factory/README.md

 # h5-factory

-This project is designed for the development of marketing-oriented H5 pages, which typically exhibit the following characteristics:

-- Short development cycles
-- Large number of projects
-- Small individual project scope

-From a development perspective, this demands rapid response and efficient delivery.
-As a result, this project was created to address the following key challenges:
+A single build toolchain to manage all your small web projects.

+Small web projects usually end up duplicating the same build setup over and over — each one maintaining its own config, dependencies and scripts.
+This project solves that by providing one shared build toolchain: all your small projects live under it, so you manage them all in one place instead of maintaining a toolchain per project.

+Key features:

-- Supports managing multiple projects under a single build system, eliminating the need to maintain multiple build configurations.
+- Manage multiple projects under a single build system, eliminating the need to maintain multiple build configurations.
-- Enables one-click generation of base templates, offering both native and React template options to accommodate different project requirements.
-The templates come pre-packaged with commonly used foundational features, allowing for secondary development on top of the templates, thereby improving development efficiency.
+- One-click scaffolding with both native and React templates, pre-packaged with commonly used foundational features, ready for secondary development.

 ## Basic Usage